ytf-philp/TengfeiYu.github.io/_pages/about.md

   - /about.html
 ---

-I am a third-year master's student at Harbin Institute of Technology, Shenzhen, with a research focus on SFT, LLM applications, speech-to-text, and machine translation technologies.
+I am a second-year master's student at Harbin Institute of Technology, Shenzhen, with a research focus on SFT, LLM applications, speech-to-text, and machine translation technologies.

 During my master's studies, I have had the privilege of being mentored by Assistant Professor [Xuebo Liu](https://sunbowliu.github.io/) and Professor [Min Zhang](https://faculty.hitsz.edu.cn/MinZhang).
 Prior to my current studies, I served as a research intern at JD Explore Academy (2021-2022), under the guidance of Dr. [Liang Ding](https://liamding.cc/).